 Michigan has more than 3,000 miles of coastline along four of the five Great Lakes.
 Additionally, there are more than 10,000 inland lakes and ponds and about 35,000 miles of rivers and streams.
 It is little wonder that the state of Michigan has the third most boat registrations in the county.
 If you own one of the more than 800,000 registered boats in this state, you may want to consider a Michigan boat insurance policy to protect your investment.

-Whether you need to insure a fishing boat or a yacht, an independent agent in the Trusted Choice® network can help you find the right policy.
+Whether you need to insure a fishing boat or a yacht, an independent insurance agent in our network can help you find the right policy.
 One of these insurance agents can assess your coverage needs and provide you with a selection of competitively-priced policies that meet these needs.
 Contact an agent near you today to get more information and to start comparing Michigan boat insurance quotes.